ansys/pymapdl/doc/loading_results.rst

 ResultReader Properties
 -----------------------
-The properties of the ``ResultReader`` are listed below.
-At the moment, the property listing is limited to only the number of results in the file.
+The properties of the ``ResultReader`` are contained in the result header.

 .. code:: python

-    result_dic = result.ResultsProperties()
+    result.resultheader

 To obtain the time or frequency values of an analysis use:

 .. code:: python

-    tval = result.GetTimeValues()
+    tval = result.time_values

 The sorted node and element numbering of a result can be obtained with: